-The approved adjustment is the result of a settlement agreement among the South Carolina Office of Regulatory Staff (ORS), South Carolina Energy Users Committee, and SCE&G.
+The approved adjustment is the result of a settlement agreement among the South Carolina Office of Regulatory Staff, South Carolina Energy Users Committee, CMC Steel and SCE&G.

 The PSC annually reviews SCE&G’s electric fuel costs and authorizes the company to adjust base rates either upward or downward to reflect those costs.
-Fuel costs are a direct pass-through to customers; SCE&G cannot, and does not, earn a profit on that portion of its rates.
+Fuel costs are a direct pass-through to customers; SCE&G does not earn a profit on that portion of its rates.